godotengine/godot/README.md

 Siyuan Hong: write methods for function instrumentation; deal with function set_global_rotation and get_rotation

 Rui Chen:
-Wrote function instrucmentation for 'set_environment' and 'set_compositor' and theior respective tests that coveres all branched conditions.
+Wrote function instrumentation for 'set_environment' and 'set_compositor' and theior respective tests that coveres all branched conditions.